 Mathematics INstruction using Decision Science and Engineering Tools (MINDSET) uses decision making tools from Industrial and Systems Engineering and Operations Research in a fourth-year high school mathematics curriculum.
 Principal performance related goals of the project are to improve upon the math students' ability to formulate and solve multi-step problems and interpret results, and to improve students' attitude toward mathematics.

-Summer 2013 Teacher Workshop Registration is now closed
+Summer 2014 Teacher Workshop Registration is now open

 Click here for a sample of the course materials.